-NTCSA has launched a transformative initiative to prepare and accredit future market participants:
+NTCSA has launched a transformative initiative to prepare and certify future market participants:

 Set to commence in July 2025, the SAWEM School is a structured, immersive programme that provides both theoretical and practical exposure to the workings of the South African Wholesale Electricity Market (SAWEM).
 The programme will run over three days per month and is specifically designed to prepare stakeholders for active participation in the market when it goes live.